 Both Calzone and a Stromboli have a filling of tomato sauce, mozzarella cheese (with or without ricotta), bell peppers, and many other kinds of vegetables.

-Calzone also contains the same ingredients as pizza.
+Calzones are baked with the same ingredients used as pizza toppings.
 It can be ordered without meat if required, which would possibly make it a healthier option than other Italian dishes such as lasagna.

-The glory for this dish lies in its simplicity, yet there’s so much flavor packed into each bite.
+The glory of this dish lies in its simplicity, yet there’s so much flavor packed into each bite.

 The shaping techniques mean that calzone starters come in many shapes; when making one specifically meant to fold together into an enclosing shell (the “calzone”), start by rolling out balls of this mixture until they form circles, then cut across both ways once.

-When shaping dough to make a stromboli, you elongate the rectangle and roll it into a long skinny cylinder, so it resembles a little debbie swiss roll.
+When shaping dough to make a Stromboli, you elongate the rectangle and roll it into a long skinny cylinder, so it resembles a little Debbie Swiss roll or cinnamon roll packed with delicious cheeses from Italy and other fillings.
 This shape can be sliced up for multiple people.

 - Using an oiled bowl